‘Never knew before what eternity was made for. It is to give some of us a chance to learn German.’ Mark Twain

 One of the biggest challenges in moving to Germany was learning the language.
 As a language German is renowned for its not-so-subtle difference in sentence construction and use of verbs.

 Germans take pride in the precision of their language, as in all other things they do.
-There is a specify word for everything I was told.
+I was told there is a specify word for everything.
 This is especially true for technical objects and process.
-So as a consequence where the rest of the world makes do with phrases, Germans tag words together to provide a complete description.
+So as a consequence, Germans tag words together to provide a complete description, where the rest of the world makes do with phrases.

 This tendency is omniscient, and has gifted the world with vocabulary like ‘Schadenfreude’, which translates to ‘enjoyment obtained from the troubles of others’ according to Merrriam webster.
-In German it is a combination of two words ‘Schaden’ which means harm and ‘freude’, which means joy.
+You get it by combining two German words – ‘Schaden’ which means harm and ‘freude’, which means joy.

 How does one say tomorrow morning I mused?
 Not ‘Morgen Morgen’, which is actually a greeting used in place of the formal ‘Guten Morgen’.
 Anybody greeting with a brief ‘Morgen’ is usually suspected of being in a bad mood.